minhna1112/my-static-website/my-website/docs/aic/thevault-2023.md

 - Evaluation of the dataset on common coding tasks of code generation, code summarization, and code search.

 ##  Details
-A more detailed report could be found in this blog: [TheVault](https://nmd2k.github.io/blog/2023/the-vault/).
-Proudly created by [Dung Nguyen](https://github.com/nmd2k), one of the first authors.
+A more detailed report could be found in this blog: [TheVault](https://nmd2k.github.io/blog/2023/the-vault/) (proudly created by [Dung Nguyen](https://github.com/nmd2k), one of the first authors).